BrentGrammer/Statistics/NOTES/Statistics/NormalizingData/ZScore.md

 # mean = data.mean()
 # std = data.std(ddof=1)

-# calculate a z-score manually (sometimes you need to do this, i.e. permeutation testing)
+# calculate a z-score manually (sometimes you need to do this, i.e. permutation testing)
 dataz = (data-datamean) / datastd

 # alternatively can use the scipy function